EAnthonycarranza/e-commerce-backend/README.md

         DB_NAME=ecommerce_db

-        DB_USER=your_username
+        DB_USER=root

         DB_PASSWORD=your_password

 4. Create the database:

     Before running the seeding script, make sure you have created the database "ecommerce_db" in MySQL.
 You can create the database by following these steps:

 - Log in to MySQL using your credentials:

-  - mysql -u YOUR_MYSQL_USERNAME -p
+  - mysql -u root -p

 - Once logged in, create the database: